 Every fall, the Art Lecture Series Committee brings yet another fantastic series of lectures to the DCA.
 The lectures offer an in-depth look into a specific type of art or artist, and are led by curators and other art scholars from the region.
-This year’s series was sponsored by Darien Rowayton Bank.
+This year’s series was sponsored by Darien Rowayton Bank (now Laurel Road Bank)

-2017 Art Lecture Series — “Homer Winslow: Four Perspectives”
+2017 Art Lecture Series — “Winslow Homer: Four Perspectives”

 For the first time, the Art Lecture Series focused on one artist, Winslow Homer, who is widely recognized as one of, if not the most important American artist.
 Known for his marine paintings, he is also considered to be one of the most acute observers of the human condition, addressing both the personal and political.